-Forez region.
-Chaignet was a name for a person who lived in Forez.
+region of France.
+Chaignet was originally a name for a person who lived in Forez.

 Early Origins of the Chaignet family

 The surname Chaignet was first found in Forez

 , a former province of France, now part of the modern Loire, the Haute-Loire, and Puy-de-Dôme départements, where the family was established in early times.

 The family formed many branches, some in other regions.
 The Chagnon branch gave its name to Chagnon, a village in the department of Loire, in the district of Saint-Étienne.
 The branch Chaigneau was established in a village in the department of Eure, in the district of Evreux.
 The branch Chaigne was established in Bordeaux.
 Several members of this illustrious family distinguished themselves in various parts of France.
 CITATION[CLOSE]

 Dionne, N.-E., Origine Des Familles Canadiennes-Français.
 Baltimore: Genealogical Publishing Company, 1969.
 Print.